Economy of Belize: Agriculture

 Banana production accounted for 16 percent of total Belizean exports in 1999.

 Citrus fruits are Belize's second most important agricultural crop.

 In 2018, Belize produced 1.7 million tons of sugarcane, being heavily dependent on this product.
 In addition to sugarcane, the country produced 100 thousand tons of orange, 80 thousand tons of banana, 77 thousand tons of maize, in addition to smaller productions of other agricultural products such as papaya, rice and soy.

 Energy

 A major constraint on a functioning market economy in Belize continues to be the scarcity of infrastructure investments.
 Although electricity, telephone, and water utilities are all relatively good, Belize has the most expensive electricity in the region.
 Several capital projects are currently underway.
 The largest of these is a $15 million rural electrification program to be jointly implemented by the government and Belize Electricity Limited (BEL).

 Transport

 Ports in Belize City, Dangriga, and Big Creek handle regularly scheduled shipping from the U.S. and the United Kingdom although draft is limited to a maximum of 10 feet in Belize City and 15 feet in southern ports.
-International air service is provided by Westjet, American Airlines, Delta Air Lines, Continental Airlines, Southwest Airlines, U.S. Airways, and TACA to/from gateways in Toronto, Dallas, Texas, Houston, Texas, Charlotte, North Carolina, Miami, Florida, and San Salvador.
+International air service is provided by WestJet, American Airlines, Delta Air Lines, United Airlines and TACA to/from gateways in Toronto, Dallas, Houston, Atlanta, Charlotte, North Carolina, Miami, and San Salvador.